ksctl/docs/content/en/docs/Concepts/ksctl distro controller.md

 categories: [Examples]
 ---

-# Ksctl Distribution Controller

-Controller for Kubernetes Distribution

-## Role
+{{% pageinfo %}}
-Distribution Controller is responsible for controlling the execution sequence for configuring Cloud Resources wrt to the Kubernetes distribution choosen
+It is responsible for controlling the execution sequence for configuring Cloud Resources wrt to the Kubernetes distribution choosen
+{{% /pageinfo %}}